Russ256/Demo.Customers/README.md

 # Design
 Application is separated into three areas:
-1. Application - Conatains all the domain business logic
+1. Application - Conatains all the domain business logic.
-1. Infrastructure - Peristence layer
+1. Infrastructure - Peristence layer.
-1. Hosts - For hosting the Application layer, a .Net Core api website
+1. Hosts - For hosting the Application layer, a .Net Core api website.

 ## Application Layor
-1. App business logic is implemented in the application layor
+1. App business logic is implemented in the application layor.
-1. All calls to application logic are made through MediatR calls
+1. All calls to application logic are made through MediatR calls .
-1. CQRS architecture applied, Entity framework used for handling domain updates and Dapper for domain queries
+1. CQRS architecture applied, Entity framework used for handling domain updates and Dapper for domain queries.
+1. Validators and Unit Of Work behaviours automatically applied through the MediatR pipeline so keeps the business logic 'clean'.

 ## Host Api
 1. The application is hosted in a .Net Core api project.
 1. Calls to application logic are made through MediatR requests.
 1. AutoMapper is used to map repsonses from the application calls to publid Dto's exposed by the api.
-1. Swagger is implemented to create an api site
+1. Swagger is implemented to create an api site.

 ## Infrastructure
-1. Sql database project
+1. Sql database project.
-1. DataRepositoryCore used for implementing generic data repository parttern in Entity Framework
+1. DataRepositoryCore used for implementing generic data repository parttern in Entity Framework.
 1. Simple Unit Of Work implementation